RegularJoe-CEO/eRock/MARKETING_MILITARY.md

 ### Where teams use it

-- **Geofence & envelope math:** compute boolean conditions or time‑to‑breach from positions and velocities you already have.
+- **Geofence & envelope math:** compute boolean conditions or time-to-breach from positions and velocities you already have.
-- **Rule evaluation:** apply user‑defined formulas on derived features (battery, temperatures, currents) to gate heavier actions.
+- **Rule evaluation:** apply user-defined formulas on derived features (battery, temperatures, currents) to gate heavier actions.
 - **Parameter solves:** use `bisect_auto` to solve for a boundary value in a control or safety equation.

 *(eRock evaluates formulas you supply; perception, control, communications, and actuation remain in your stack.)*